Degenerative Disc Leg Pain

 - If this produces pain in your lower back, your physician will proceed with further tests to confirm a diagnosis of sciatica due to intervertebral disc damage.

-There are a variety of treatment options, not only for lower back disc pain, but for all types of intervertebral disc pain.
+There are a variety of treatment options, not only for lower back disc pain but for all types of intervertebral disc pain.
 First, your physician will probably recommend a course of non-invasive, conservative therapy, which might include pain medication, chiropractic work, steroid injections and mild exercise.
 If these prove ineffective, contact Laser Spine Institute.
 Our minimally invasive procedures are designed to remove bits of disc material and other tissue pressing on spinal nerves – and yet we perform them through a small incision so there’s little risk of infection, scarring and tissue damage.
 Call us for more information or simply send us your MRI or CT scan, and we’ll review it free of charge.